Arknights: Endfield: Gameplay

-Synopsis
+Plot

-The story of Arknights: Endfield takes place on a moon called "Talos-II", and the player takes upon the role of the "Endministrator" of the titular "Endfield Industries" corporation.
+Arknights: Endfield takes place on a moon called "Talos-II", and the player takes upon the role of the "Endministrator" of the titular "Endfield Industries" corporation.

-The moon Talos-II was colonized 152 years prior to the beginning of the game's story by pioneers from Terra, the planet that serves as the setting of the previous game, accessing it through a dimensional portal known as an "Æthergate."
-This portal was destroyed approximately a century before the events of the game, leaving the Terran pioneers stranded on Talos-II.
-As a result, several concepts, factions and characters are reprised from Arknights, such as Originium, an energy-rich mineral enabling the use of special pseudo-magical abilities called "Arts" and "Rhodes Island", the pharmaceutical corporation which the player character belonged to in Arknights.
+The moon Talos-II was colonized 152 years prior to the beginning of the game's story by pioneers from Terra, the planet that serves as the setting of the previous game, accessing it through a dimensional portal known as an "Cosmic Gate."
+The portal was destroyed five years after the colonization of the moon during the Aggeloi War, leaving the Terran pioneers stranded on Talos-II and eventually building their own civilizations.
+Several concepts, factions and characters from Arknights appear, such as Originium, an energy-rich mineral enabling the use of special pseudo-magical abilities called "Arts", and "Rhodes Island", the pharmaceutical corporation which the player character belonged to in Arknights.

-Similarly to Terra, Talos-II is a world of natural disasters known as "Catastrophes" and crises, most notably affected by a dangerous supernatural disaster called "Corruption", which causes distorted environments and abnormal physical phenomena in the affected areas.
-Much of Talos-II is a wilderness and no-man's land yet to be explored, and an endemic species of creatures called "Aggeloi" exist as the primary threat to civilization; while armed raiders known as "Landbreakers" live in the fringes of society making a living off scavenging and crime.
+Similarly to Terra, Talos-II is a world of natural disasters known as "Catastrophes", most notably a dangerous supernatural disaster called "Corruption", which causes distorted environments and abnormal physical phenomena in the affected areas.
+Much of Talos-II is wilderness and no-man's land.
+An endemic species of creatures called "Aggeloi" act as the primary threat to civilization; while armed raiders known as "Landbreakers" live in the fringes of society making a living off scavenging and crime.
 The pioneers belong to different nations and organizations, cooperating and competing with each other on a regular basis.

 With the resumption of the exploration of the ruins by the major powers of Talos-II, the Protocol Recycling Department was rebuilt under the leadership of Endfield Industries' Superintendent Perlica.
 The Endfield Engineering Center has integrated a large number of prototype equipment from the Protocol Recycling Department and successfully developed the "Automated Industry Complex".
 In order to prove the reliability of the system's transmission technology, the Protocol Recycling Department chose "Valley No. 4", the most barren area of Talos-II, as its target, attempting to use it as the basis for its gradual exploration outwards.

+Development and release

+Arknights: Endfield was developed by Hypergryph, which had released its predecessor, Arknights.
+Endfield uses the Unity engine.

+In 2022, Hypergryph opened user accounts for Arknights: Endfield and released a pilot trailer.
+A first technical test of the game on PC by prospective players took place in January 2024.
+Another limited beta test took place in January 2025.
+Endfield's released date was officially revealed at The Game Awards 2025 and was released on 22 January 2026.

+On the day of its launch, Arknights: Endfield players who connected their PayPal accounts reported that their accounts were making payments of various amounts in different currencies, presumably microtransactions made by other players.
+In response, Hypergryph disabled the PayPal functionality and refunded all purchases.